NLeSC/rijksmuseum/README.md

-# Document about the rijksmuseum project
+# Document describing the potential collaboration with the rijksmuseum